IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.1.1.4 ATNA Audit Consumer

-The Audit Consumer shown is an ATNA Audit Consumer actor that understands and uses the AuditEvent patterns defined here.
+The Audit Consumer shown is an ATNA Audit Consumer Actor that understands and uses the AuditEvent patterns defined here.

 ## 1:52.2 BasicAudit Actor Options

 Each AuditEvent pattern defined here can be declared by an *ANY Secure Client*, *ANY Secure Server*, or Audit Consumer.

 <div markdown="1" class="stu-note">
-TODO: likely need an Option named for each AuditEvent pattern (and combinations) defined.
+TODO: likely need an option named for each AuditEvent pattern (and combinations) defined.
 </div>

 ## 1:52.3 BasicAudit Required Actor Grouping